-Total annual landings (recreational and commercial of mahogany snapper were approximately 600 pounds whole weight (lbs ww) from 1986 through 2013 except 1999 and 2007 when landings increased to approximately 4,000 lbs ww.
+Total annual landings (recreational and commercial) of mahogany snapper in the South Atlantic were approximately 600 lbs ww from 1986 through 2013 except 1999 and 2007 when landings increased to approximately 4,000 lbs ww.
 There were no landings of mahogany snapper in Georgia through North Carolina from 1986 through 2013 except in 2010 when total landings for these states were approximately 500 lbs ww.